-About 128,000 or thirty percent of all children in foster care in the United States are currently placed with relative foster parents.
+About 133,405 or thirty-two percent of all children in foster care in the United States are currently placed with relatives.
 We do not know precisely how many of these children are with licensed relative foster parents versus unlicensed relatives.

 The licensing of relatives is by its nature different than the licensing of non-relatives.
 One key difference is that it usually occurs in a different order.
 For relatives, because they are concerned about the placement of a specific child with them, they often seek licensure after placement.
 Whereas, the way the foster care system was set-up and the way it typically works is that foster parents are licensed before any children are placed with them.
 This reverse order of events impacts the urgency of licensing for relatives.
 Furthermore, some of the licensing standards and procedures may not make sense for relatives as it does for non-relatives.